Edvoy/Todoapp/README.md

 ```

 ## Notes
 These last two months have been really intense, and rich in lessons learned.
 Of course, I could go even further in the functionalities and technologies in this project, but the main thing is that today I feel able to create Django applications.
 That's the main thing!

+PS : Thanks to this friend who pushed me to take this challenge

 ![alt text](https://imgshare.io/images/2021/04/30/thx.png)